Singapore vs Hong Kong Company Incorporation: A Comparison

-Moreover the Singapore Government introduced a FTC pooling system in 2011 to give businesses greater flexibility in their FTC claims, reduce the taxes payable on foreign income, and to simplify tax compliance.
+Moreover, the Singapore Government introduced an FTC pooling system in 2011 to give businesses greater flexibility in their FTC claims, reduce the taxes payable on foreign income, and to simplify tax compliance.

-Importantly, for foreign sourced service income, the IRAS always determine the “fixed place of operation”, before deciding on the tax exemption.
+Importantly, for foreign-sourced service income, the IRAS always determines the “fixed place of operation”, before deciding on the tax exemption.
 It refers to a place of management, an office, or a certain amount of floor space, with a degree of permanence and regular usage.
 Merely leasing an office doesn’t qualify if only auxiliary activities are carried out from the said premises.

 Singapore Tax Residency – Certificate of Residence

-The Authority usually takes into account from where the management and control of the company was exercised while deciding the residency of a company and issue a Certificate of Residence (COR).
+The Authority usually takes into account from where the management and control of the company was exercised while deciding the residency of a company and issuing a Certificate of Residence (COR).

 The “subject to tax” condition in Singapore